opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/list-emails-api.md

 The response is a JSON object with the following fields:

 - `has_more`: a boolean indicating whether there are more emails to retrieve
 - `data`: an array of JSON email objects.
 You can find an example of a single JSON email object [here](./get-email-by-id-api.md#example-response).
+We support excluding the `params` field from the response object, see [this section](#excluding-params-field-from-response) for more information.

 ## Supported Query Parameters